Glenmalure Park: Development

 When the Cunningham family took over the club in the 1930s, the stadium was named Glenmalure Park in honour of the Cunningham's ancestral home in the Glenmalure valley in the Wicklow Mountains.
+By the mid 1930s a social club was in operation with billiards, cards, croquet and tennis taking place.
 The Cunninghams completed the ground by terracing the remainder of the ground and erecting a roof over the terrace opposite the main stand.
 Glenmalure Park remained almost unaltered from then until its demolition in 1990, apart from the demolition of a small area of terracing beside the main stand and the erection of floodlights in the early 1980s.
 The capacity of the stadium was about 20,000 (with around 1000 seats) for most of its existence, its record crowd being 28,000 people for a game against Waterford in 1968.
 However, bigger crowds than this were sometimes seen at the venue before this, but went unreported by the club's owners.
 However, with modern safety precautions its capacity would probably have been considerably less.
 The ground's last full house came in 1986, when 18,000 attended a European Cup match against Glasgow Celtic.
 Temporary stands had to be erected for this game.

 In 1978, Glenmalure Park hosted its first European game when Apoel Nicosia were defeated 2–0.
 In all seven European games were played there as well as 1988 Summer Olympics qualifiers.